 Howard served as a dialogue partner for the book – Going to Scale with New School Designs: Reinventing High School.

 Howard now provides consulting and advisory services to non-profits, retailers, manufacturers and restaurant groups in the areas of organizational design, corporate culture development and strategic planning.

 Howard has served on non-profit boards including: IslandWood, a nationally recognized environmental learning center on Bainbridge Island, Washington where he is now an Emeritus Board Member; and the Seattle Foundation.
-He is currently the Chairman of the NPR Foundation and is a board member of NPR, Inc. in Washington D.C.
+He is the past Chairman of the NPR Foundation and is a board member of NPR, Inc. in Washington D.C.
 He also has served on the board of The Contemporary Jewish Museum in San Francisco.

 Howard received a BA in History from Georgetown University and an MBA from Seattle University.
 Howard and his wife, Barbara, reside in Healdsburg and San Francisco where they are both avid yoga and food enthusiasts.
 They have a daughter who is a writer.